MiragianCycle/OVIWrite/README.md

 - LaTex documents for my novels and academic writing
 - Fountain files for writing scripts and screenplays
 - Markdown and Org Mode files for writing simpler reports and blogs
-- Vim-wiki for my personal Zettlekasten
+- Vim-wiki for my personal Zettelkasten

-OVIWrite allows users to write in Markdown, LaTeX, Fountain (For Screenwriting) while, at the same time, having allowing the user to build a Personal Knowledge Base system (such as a Zettlekasten).
+OVIWrite allows users to write in Markdown, LaTeX, Fountain (For Screenwriting) while, at the same time, having allowing the user to build a Personal Knowledge Base system (such as a Zettelkasten).
 See screenshots below.

 This setup is built to be as frictionless as possible for a reasonably experienced Vim/NeoVim user to install and get to writing.
 OVIWrite has been tested on Linux, MacOS and Android (through Termux available on the F-Droid store [not Google Play Store]) environments.